 According to Brew, “I am very impressed with the Gefen range of products and will definitely recommend anyone exploring an AV upgrade or new install to check out Gefen.
 The support from the Gefen team during the entire project was fantastic.”

-Gefen®, now part of Nortek Security & Control,creates audio/video distribution and signal processing solutions for commercial applications, with a strong focus on 4K 600 MHz and A/V over IP technologies.
+Gefen®, now part of Nice North America,creates audio/video distribution and signal processing solutions for commercial applications, with a strong focus on 4K 600 MHz and A/V over IP technologies.
 With a heritage of practical innovation and first-to-market products, Gefen delivers intuitive A/V distribution solutions that bridge the gap between rapidly advancing technology and real-world applications.

-Headquartered in Carlsbad, California, NSC is a subsidiary of Melrose Industries PLC, a global investment company specializing in acquisition and performance improvement.
-With over 50 years of innovation, NSC is dedicated to addressing the lifestyle and business needs of millions of customers every day.
-For further information, visitnortekcontrol.com
+Headquartered in Carlsbad, California, NSC has over 50 years of innovation, and is dedicated to addressing the lifestyle and business needs of millions of customers every day.
+For further information, visitniceforyou.com